 Worx believes that it is a good idea to have an edger and trimmer combo for a tool, and I tend to agree with them.
 Worx created the PowerShare 12-inch Cordless String Trimmer and Edger, which allows you to easily transition from the functions of one tool to the other.

-- BATTERIES ARE INCLUDED 2 powerful and lightweight 20V Power Share MaxLithium batteries...
+- [BATTERIES INCLUDED] 2 powerful and lightweight 20V Power Share MaxLithium batteries come...

 You press a “Command Feed” button to get more line, which means if you run out of line, the button press will replace the line you just lost.